Misash/Pascal-Compiler/README.md

 this compiler includes the following parts:

-- scanner: Read the test/main.pas and storage errors and tokens
+- Scanner: Read the pascal code  and storage errors and tokens
-- TAGS : Is a Xmacros  to have a compile-time access to the tags
-- Error : class with attributes line , line_row and message
-- Token : Class with token value and token type
+- Parser : Parse tokens into logical syntax components, returning a parse tree

 ## Installation